aws-quickstart/quickstart-taskcat-ci/README.md

 ## Pre-requisites
 1. Github repository - Quick Start github repository which you want to use as a source for the CI/CD pipeline.
-1. Github token - Goto github (https://github.com/settings/tokens) to create an OAuth2 token.
+2. Github token - Goto github (https://github.com/settings/tokens) to create an OAuth2 token with following permissions - admin:repo_hook and repo.
 This is needed to merge branches via API.

 ## Steps to deploy
 1. Login to the AWS console and select a region where you want to deploy this Quick Start.
-2. Go to Systems Manager console, select Parameter store from the left navigation and create following 3 parameters.
+2. Create parameter in SSM Parameter store - Go to Systems Manager console, select Parameter store from the left navigation and create the following parameter.
+Currently, CloudFormation doesn't support creating SSM parameter with SecureString Type, therefore this manual step is needed.
- 1. Name: access_key_id
- 	Description: Access key required by Taskcat to launch CFN stack
- 	Type: SecureString
- 	KMS key source: My current account
- 	KMS Key ID: alias/aws/ssm
- 	Value: <access-key-id>
- 2. Name: secret_access_key
- 	Description: Secret access key required by Taskcat to launch CFN stack
- 	Type: SecureString
- 	KMS key source: My current account
- 	KMS Key ID: alias/aws/ssm
- 	Value: <secret-access-key>
- 3. Name: GITHUBTOKEN
+ 1. Name: GITHUBTOKEN
  	Description: Github token used by Lambda function to merge branches via API
  	Type: SecureString
  	KMS key source: My current account